Impact Skate Club

 Beginner - 10:00-11:00am

-The 2019 Winter Session will be held at our brand new indoor facility on Fridays, Saturdays, and Sundays through November and December!
+The 2020 Winter Session will be held at our indoor facility through January and February!
 We are hosting programs for all skill levels, from beginner to advanced, as well as adult lessons!

 As always, we offer scholarships to those facing financial barriers to participation.
 Feel free to talk to us!